brunorijsman/quantum-path-computation-element/quantum_path_computation_engine/README.md

 ## Summary of the functionality

-The Quantum Path Computation Engine (QPCE) computes the route for quantum traffic paths on a quantum network.
+The Quantum Path Computation Engine (QPCE) computes the route for quantum paths on a quantum network.

 The inputs are: